 Interface Data 20521

-You can validate the collector is receiving packets from NVM module by running a packet capture on specific UDP ports, as per your configuration to check if the packets are being received.
-This would be done via the Splunk system linux OS.
+You can validate that the collector is receiving packets from the NVM module.
+To do so, run a packet capture on specific UDP ports, as per your configuration, to check if the packets are being received.
+This validation would be done via the Splunk system Linux OS.

-The collector also preloads templates to ensure that even if the client has not sent them that the data can be parsed.
-If a newer version of the client is released with protocol changes, the new templates sent by the client will be used.
+The collector also preloads templates to ensure that the data can be parsed, even if the client has not sent the templates.
+If a newer version of the client is released with protocol changes, the collector uses the new templates that are sent by the client.

 A template is sent out under these conditions: